kunalspathak/SVE_dotnet/docs/SME.md

   Bar();
   // insert SMSTOP
   ...
+  CompatMethod();
+  ...
 }

+[SME_Streaming_Compatible]
+void CompatMethod()
+{
+  // insert if (PSTATE.SM == STOP) SMSTART
+  Foo();
+  ...
+  // insert if (PSTATE.SM == START) SMSTOP
+  Baz();
+  ....
+}
 ```

 Pros:
 - Having method attributes on a method will help code generator to insert accurate streaming state-change instructions at the required locations.
 Without such *hints* provided, the code generator's job will be difficult trying to guess and estimate the right location of inserting streaming state-change instructions.
 If the placement of such instructions is incorrect, then the best case scenario could be that we can see performance hit.
 This can happen when a state-change is not required, but code generator generated one.
 Since state-change instruction is expensive because it need to save/restore lot of registers, it will take a hit on performance.
 The worst case scenario of adding streaming state change instructions in wrong places can lead to executing a non-streaming instruction while the PE is set to be in streaming mode or executing a streaming instruction while the PE is NOT in streaming mode.
 Both of those can cause fault and crash the process.
 Having a method attribute makes the job of code generator easier.
 - With a method attribute for streaming, .NET developer can clearly design their application and encapsulate the streaming specific logic in a dedicated method.
 - As mentioned above, it is undefined behavior passing VL-dependent objects between methods of different streaming states.
 By having a method attribute, we could have a static analyzer that will check for such mistakes done by developers.
-To ease the job of analyzers, SME or streaming compatible intrinsics can be moved into its own namespace like `System.Runtime.Intrinsics.Arm.Sve.Streaming` and if a method not marked with `[SME_STREAMING]` has any API from this namespace, analyzer can point out the errors to user.
+To ease the job of analyzers, SME or streaming compatible intrinsics can be moved into its own namespace like `System.Runtime.Intrinsics.Arm.Sve.Streaming` and if a method not marked with `[SME_Streaming]` has any API from this namespace, analyzer can point out the errors to user.
 - There can be occurances where .NET developer forgets to add/remove the method attributes.
 Let us explore two situations that can arise:
   - a.
-A developer should have added `[SME_STREAMING]` attribute on method `A()`, but forgets to add one.
-In such case, code generator will treat `A()` as non-streaming method and will insert streaming state change instruction if there is: (1) SME intrinsic API or (2) Call to a method marked with `[SME_STREAMING]`.
+A developer should have added `[SME_Streaming]` attribute on method `A()`, but forgets to add one.
+In such case, code generator will treat `A()` as non-streaming method and will insert streaming state change instruction if there is: (1) SME intrinsic API or (2) Call to a method marked with `[SME_Streaming]`.
   - b.
-A developer should have removed `[SME_STREAMING]` attribute from method `A()` because it no longer holds any streaming related code, but forget to do so.
+A developer should have removed `[SME_Streaming]` attribute from method `A()` because it no longer holds any streaming related code, but forget to do so.
 Such methods will continue to get treated as streaming methods and streaming-state change instruction will be added for entire code in the method.
 Several `SMSTOP, non-streaming code, SMSTART` can be batch combined by code generator to have just one `SMSTOP` at the beginning of the method and one `SMSTART` at the end of method.
 Note, this will be needed because the caller will see `A()` as streaming method and will add `SMSTART` before calling `A()` and `SMSTOP` after call is done.
   The take away from this is that with the presence of information of streaming state in which a method is supposed to run, code generator can much easily add the required streaming state instructions, even if the information is inaccurate or outdated sometimes.
 - Existing libraries methods invocation (streaming or non-streaming callees)  can be made easily from streaming or non-streaming callers without having to think the streaming mode of the target method being invoked.